 Please call Bill Stradley today at 713-224-5455.
 If your legal matter is not one that he handles, he likely know someone who does.

-at the corner of Franklin and
+located at the southwest corner of

-Houston, Texas 77002
+Houston, Texas 77008

 Please call today.